 Alcohol’s effects on memory and overall brain health can be good or bad depending on many factors.
 But even long-term damage can be overcome.
 Learn how.

-Conversely, you’ve also heard that drinking alcohol can help you live a long and healthy life, and possibly protect your brain from age-related mental decline.
+Conversely, you may have also heard that drinking alcohol can help you live a long and healthy life, and possibly protect your brain from age-related mental decline.

 So what is the truth about alcohol, the brain, and memory?